Fortepiano: Cristofori

-The piano was invented in 1698 by harpsichord maker Bartolomeo Cristofori in Florence.
-The first reliable record of a piano appears in the inventory of the Medici family (who were Cristofori's patrons), dated 1700.
+The piano was invented by the harpsichord maker Bartolomeo Cristofori in Florence.

+The first reliable record of his invention appears in the inventory of the Medici family (who were Cristofori's patrons), dated 1700.

 Cristofori continued to develop the instrument until the 1720s, the time from which the surviving three Cristofori instruments date.

 Cristofori is perhaps best admired today for his ingenious piano action, which in some ways was more subtle and effective than that of many later instruments.
-However, other innovations were also needed to make the piano possible.
-Merely attaching the Cristofori action to a harpsichord would have produced a very weak tone.
+However, other innovations were also needed to make the piano possible; merely attaching the Cristofori action to a harpsichord would have produced a very weak tone.
 Cristofori's instruments instead used thicker, tenser strings, mounted on a frame considerably more robust than that of contemporary harpsichords.
 As with virtually all later pianos, in Cristofori's instruments the hammers struck more than one string at a time; Cristofori used pairs of strings throughout the range.

-Cristofori was also the first to incorporate a form of soft pedal into a piano (the mechanism by which the hammers are made to strike fewer than the maximum number of strings; Cristofori's was a hand stop).
+Cristofori was also the first to incorporate a form of soft pedal into a piano, the mechanism by which the hammers are made to strike fewer than the maximum number of strings, for which Cristofori used a hand stop.
 It is not clear whether the modern soft pedal descends directly from Cristofori's work or arose independently.

-Cristofori's invention soon attracted public attention as the result of a journal article written by Scipione Maffei and published 1711 in Giornale de'letterati d'Italia of Venice.
+Cristofori's invention attracted public attention as the result of a journal article written by Scipione Maffei and published in 1711 in Giornale de'letterati d'Italia of Venice.
 The article included a diagram of the action, the core of Cristofori's invention.
-This article was republished 1719 in a volume of Maffei's work, and then in a German translation (1725) in Johann Mattheson's Critica Musica.
+That article was republished in 1719 in a volume of Maffei's work, and then in a German translation (1725) in Johann Mattheson's Critica Musica.
 The latter publication was perhaps the triggering event in the spread of the fortepiano to German-speaking countries (see below).

-Cristofori's instrument spread at first quite slowly, probably because, being more elaborate and harder to build than a harpsichord, it was very expensive.
+Cristofori's instrument spread quite slowly at first, probably because, being more elaborate and harder to build than a harpsichord, it was very expensive.
 For a time, the piano was the instrument of royalty, with Cristofori-built or -styled instruments played in the courts of Portugal and Spain.
 Several were owned by Queen Maria Barbara of Spain, who was the pupil of the composer Domenico Scarlatti.
 One of the first private individuals to own a piano was the castrato Farinelli, who inherited one from Maria Barbara on her death.

-The first music specifically written for piano dates from this period, the Sonate da cimbalo di piano (1732) by Lodovico Giustini.
-This publication was an isolated phenomenon; James Parakilas conjectures that the publication was meant as an honor for the composer on the part of his royal patrons.
+The first music specifically written for piano dates from this period: the Sonate da cimbalo di piano (1732) by Lodovico Giustini.
+That publication was an isolated phenomenon, and James Parakilas conjectures that the publication was meant as an honor for the composer on the part of his royal patrons.
 Certainly there could have been no commercial market for fortepiano music while the instrument continued to be an exotic specimen.

 It appears that the fortepiano did not achieve full popularity until the 1760s, from which time the first records of public performances on the instrument are dated, and when music described as being for the fortepiano was first widely published.